isomerpages/govtech-corp/_products-and-services/For Government Agencies/Service Delivery.md

 </li>
 </ul>
 <hr>
-<p>A lightweight case management and coordination system, GatherSG aims to
+<p>A lightweight case management and coordination system, <a href="https://gather.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">GatherSG</a> aims
-help social service and public service agencies digitalise their operations in a fuss-free manner.
+to help social service and public service agencies digitalise their operations in a fuss-free manner.
 It supports nine different tracks, including outreach, referral, coordination, case management, feedback and appeal.
 Today, it supports numerous initiatives such as increasing vaccination engagement